anonymous7483/fire-event-detection-dataset/README.md

 ## Train model
 This will train a model, by default the training output is stored in the folder: "experiments/baseline", with the configuration used to find the model presented in the paper.

-    python baseline.py "train_model" "cpu" # or "gpu" if available
+    python baseline.py "train_model" "gpu" # or "cpu" if available

+## Evaluate model
+This will evaluate the trained model on the test dataset.

+    python baseline.py "evaluate_model" "gpu" # or "cpu" if available